 Happy Valentine’s Day from Moment

-Whether you believe that Jews should celebrate Valentine’s Day or Tu B’Av, there is no question that love, both romantic and platonic, is important in our culture and history.
-Marriage is a mitzah and Jewish people continue to connect under the best, and worst, of circumstances.
+Whether you believe that Jews should celebrate Valentine’s Day in February or Tu B’Av in August, there is no question that love, both romantic and platonic, is important in our culture and history.
+Jewish people continue to connect and to love under the best, and worst, of circumstances.